FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_2.md

 Now that we have covered what these next 2 bytes mean, let's setup our library to parse them.
-Right now, Sqlite supports 2 values here, 1 for rollback journalling or legacy mode and 2 for write ahead log or WAL mode however the docs say that this could be extended to include additional values in the future.
+Right now, Sqlite supports 2 values here, 1 for rollback journalling or "legacy mode" and 2 for write ahead log or WAL mode.
+The docs say that this could be extended to include additional values in the future.
 In our `header.rs` let's start with setting up an enum to represent this value.